dteix/bolierProject/README.md

 1973- Bob Metcalfe's Harvard PhD Thesis outlines idea for Ethernet.
 The concept was tested on Xerox PARC's Alto computers, and the first Ethernet network called the Alto Aloha System

+1974- BBN opens Telenet, the first public packet data service, a commercial version of ARPANET.

+1975- First ARPANET mailing list, MsgGroup, is created by Steve Walker.
+John Vittal develops MSG, the first all-inclusive email program providing replying, forwarding, and filing capabilities.

+1979- ARPA establishes the Internet Configuration Control Board.

+1980- ARPANET grinds to a complete halt because of an accidentally-propagated status-message virus